 Field and laboratory

-Water samples were collected from 40 production wells in March 2011 using standard protocols.
-The samples were analyzed for major and minor ions, trace elements and isotopes (δ2H, δ18O, 3H).
+Water samples were collected from 40 production wells using standard protocols in March 2011 when, according to the climatology history of CONAGUA (2012), the season is dry .
+The samples were analyzed for major and minor ions (Na, K, Ca, Mg, Cl, SO4, HCO3, SiO2), trace elements (Sr, F, Fe Zn, Li, Mn, Ba, NO3-N) and isotopes (δ2H, δ18O, 3H).
 Field parameters such as temperature, pH, electrical conductivity (EC), and dissolved oxygen (DO), were measured using portable meters (Thermo, Orion).
 Alkalinity was determined in the field by volumetric titration (0.02N H2SO4) of filtered water samples to pH 4.3.
 At each sampling site, new and pre-rinsed low density polyethylene bottles were filled with filtered (0.45 µm) sample water.
 Cation and silica samples were acidified with ultrapure HCl to pH<2, and all of the samples were stored in the laboratory at a constant temperature of 4°C. Dissolved cations and anions were determined by inductive-coupled plasma mass spectrometry (ICP-MS) and ion chromatography, respectively.
 Duplicates of selected samples were analyzed using inductive-coupled plasma optical emission spectrometry (ICP-OES) and ion chromatography, following standard methods (APHA, 2012).

 Stable water isotopes were analyzed at Environmental Isotope Laboratory, University of Waterloo, Canada.
 To conduct deuterium (2H) analyses, sample water was reduced on hot manganese (512°C) and the released hydrogen was analyzed by GC-MS. To conduct oxygen-18 (18O) analyses, water was equilibrated with CO2.
 Preparation and extraction took place on a fully automated system vessel attached to a VG MM 903 mass spectrometer.
 The 2H and 18O results are reported as δ-values with respect to the VSMOW (Vienna Standard Mean Ocean Water) standard.
+The analytical precision is ±0.15% (δ18O) and ±2% (δ2H), respectively.
 Tritium (3H) was analyzed at Environmental Isotope Laboratory, University of Arizona, using a liquid scintillation counter after electrolytic enrichment.
-The average accuracy of tritium analyses was ~0.3 TU.
+The average analytical precision of tritium analyses was ~0.3 TU.

 Techniques of analysis

-A preliminary description of water chemistry and identification of possible processes was performed using a correlation analysis.
+A preliminary description of water chemistry and identification of possible processes as water-rock interaction, mixing, evaporation, hydrothermal processes, anthropogenic contamination and transport of contaminants were performed using a correlation analysis.
 A hierarchical cluster analysis (HCA) organized samples into classified groups which were evaluated according to their geographic correspondence.
 A principal component analysis (PCA) elucidated the main controls on groundwater chemistry.
 All of the statistical calculations were performed using Minitab version 17.1 (Minitab, 2013).

 The multivariate mixing and mass balance model, or M3 (Laaksoharju et al., 2008), was used to help to understand groundwater composition.
 The main aim of M3 is to differentiate between what is due to mixing and what is due to water-rock reactions.
 The M3 method compares the measured groundwater composition of each sample to the selected reference water and reports the changes in terms of mixing and reactions.
 A PCA is used to summarize the groundwater data by using the majority of the dissolved groundwater constituents Ca, Na, Mg, K, Cl, SO4 and HCO3 in combination with the isotopes H, 18O and 3H.
 The outcome of the analyses can be visualized as a scatter plot (PCA plot) for the first two principal components.
 The observations inside the polygon of the PCA plot are compared to the previously chosen reference water compositions.
 The mixing calculations create ideal mixing models that use linear distances of the samples from the selected reference waters in the PCA plot.